r-grandorder/tri-hermes/en/pages/Lostbelt/yugakshetra.md

 ...it is a Servant we are all familiar with, Director Goredolf.
 Though we are decidedly not on friendly terms, unfortunately...

 **Holmes:**
-Fujimaru and {(M) his /(F) her} team should be coming up on her shortly.
+Fujimaru and [♂ his /♀ her] team should be coming up on her shortly.
 For the moment, I suggest we wait to see what happens.

 **Holmes:**
 Perhaps then, we will be able to determine what brought her here...